williamcottrell72/dsp/01a-install.md

 ### Q1.
 Python Version 2 or 3

 **Course material for the bootcamp is compatible with Python versions 2.7 and 3.0.
 All HackerRank Python pre-work is configured for Python 3 only.
 Therefore, Python 3 is the recommended version.**

 Did you install Python 2 or 3?
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> I installed Python 3.6.5.
+For one, it came with Aanaconda.
+For two, it seems that Python 2 will not be supported forever and everything will eventually need to transfer over to Python 3 anyway.
+Since I'm learning the syntax now, there is no point in learning some details that are soon to be defunct.

 ### Q2.
 Which Python Version Installed

 In the Terminal:

 `python3 --version`

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> As mentioned, I went with 3.6.5.
+For iPython I've got 6.4.0, which is just the latest version.
+(Or, at least the latest version that Anaconda thinks is safe.)